isharacomix/8bitmooc/mooc/pages/content/tutorial/assembly_language.md

 Opcodes and Arguments
 ---------------------
-One of the most important resources for an assembly programmer
+One of the most important resources for an assembly programmer is the **spec sheet**

 Navigation